 And we need to change the ones that aren’t supporting us giving and receiving the ♡LOVE and connection we want.

 Question for you: What are your SIMUs/ beliefs that are sabotaging the ♡LOVE you are getting/not getting?

 ♡Tom and ♡Bella are a young married couple who are very much in ♡LOVE.
 They are committed to creating the most ♡LOVE-ing marriage they can….
 AND they have this stumbling block.
 Or if we use the imagery/metaphor from the recent post – there is ‘a hole’ or pattern they both fall into.

-– that they will notice that there is something wrong with her.
+– noticing that there is something wrong with her.

 It is her SIMU – the story she makes up based on what she learned about herself and about the people who were significant to her as she was growing up.

 Her perfectionist mother lacked faith in her daughter’s abilities.
 She didn’t think that she would be able to do the things that she asked of her, and when she did do things, she usually criticized and attacked her for doing them in ‘the wrong way’.